 How can I sync my Facebook photos to my phone’s gallery?

 Launch the Facebook app and go to the side menu to activate Photo Sync.
-Scroll to the bottom and select Photos.
+Scroll all the way to the bottom and click Photos.
 Photos of you, albums, and a new Sync tab should appear at the bottom of the screen.
-If the Sync tab is visible, your account is ready to use.
+If the Sync tab is visible, your account is ready for use.